monk-ee/SplunkAppforAWSBilling/README.md

 ## Overview
 Splunk App for AWS Billing allows you to collect Detailed Billing data from which in-depth analysis of usage patterns and spending becomes available for Amazon Web Services environment.

 It provides a base for you to extend and articulate your own spending and usage patterns.
-It converts your billing line items into JSON which is imported and can be processed in SPlunk.
+It converts your billing line items into JSON which is imported and can be processed in Splunk.

 Any feedback, including requests for enhancement are most welcome.
 Email: magic.monkee.magic@gmail.com